Woman falls under train in Argentina and survives; watch video – 04/18/2022 – World

 Among the injuries he suffered are a broken rib, which caused liver problems, a severe bruise on his head and hearing loss in his left ear, according to the Argentine portal TN.

 Added to the picture is the loss of consciousness at the time of the fall.
-To the C5N channel, Candela said she doesn’t remember the episode.
+To the channel C5N Candela told not to remember the episode.
 “My blood pressure dropped and I passed out, so you can see in the video that I’m staggering until I fall,” she said.
-“I remember saying to a gentleman, ‘Help me, I feel bad,’ and then I found myself lying on the floor with a lot of people around.
+“I remember saying to a gentleman, ‘Help me, I feel bad’ and then I found myself lying on the floor with a lot of people around.
 What happened in the meantime, I don’t know.
 I saw it on the video.”

 To the TN website, the young woman also said that she has suffered from fainting since she was 15 years old, although these episodes are not frequent.
 After the case at the station, she stated that she must have a battery of tests and start treatment.